-- In a practical situation with limited training data, computing the joint probability density $p(\mathbf{x_1}, \ldots, \mathbf{x_n} | w_j)$ for each class will be difficult. - However, we can train a separate classifier for each feature vector and make some assumptions to simplify the decision rule.
+- ► In a practical situation with limited training data, computing the joint probability density p(x1,..., x_n|w_j) for each class will be difficult. - However, we can train a separate classifier for each feature vector and make some assumptions for simplification.